ujwalap801/Java/JAVA/Memory/Readme.md

 - **Static Variables**: Unlike instance variables, which are tied to specific instances of a class, static variables belong to the class itself.
 This means that there is only one copy of a static variable, regardless of how many instances of the class are created.

+# Class-Level Association: Static variables are shared across all instances of a class, so they need a single, consistent storage location.
+Storing them in static memory ensures that all instances reference the same data.